Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Welcome to [FLIM LABS STUDIO](https://www.flimlabs.com/flim-studio-software/), a software that aims at simplifying the data acquisition, reconstruction and analysis of fluorescence lifetime imaging experiments.
-The environment provides a user-friendly interface and intuitive tools that can be used by any user.
+Welcome to [FLIM LABS STUDIO](https://www.flimlabs.com/flim-studio-software/), a versatile software designed to streamline the process of acquiring, reconstructing, and analyzing data from fluorescence lifetime imaging experiments.
+This platform offers an accessible and straightforward user interface, along with intuitive tools suitable for users of all levels.